Angelica-28/Beagle_phasing/README.md

 ```bash
 tabix -p vcf "$VCF_NODUP"
 ```
-#### Clean VCF file is saved and Beagle phasing can start
+#### The cleaned VCF file is saved, and Beagle phasing can now start.
-## End of laucnhBeagle.sh and we have phased output file
+## End of `launchBeagle.sh` and the phased output file is correct.

 # Analyzing trio data in VCF files for assessing Mendelian consistency and phasing accuracy
 #### To get started, you'll need: